AbdullahQureshi1080/AbdullahQureshi1080/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

 I was a software engineer with a passion for UX design.
-And I have transitioned to UX design full-time in 2023.
+And I have transitioned to UX design/Product full-time in 2023.
 And exploring different new things in the realm of design and product.

-__Ps: From time to time, I do get my hands on writing code for anything that intrigues me.__
+_Ps: From time to time, I do get my hands on writing code for anything that intrigues me._

 </details>